-Name Age Position with Company E. Randall Chestnut(1) 61 Chairman of the Board, President and Chief Executive Officer Olivia W. Elliott(2) 40 Vice President and Chief Financial Officer Amy V. Samson(3) 48 Vice President, Chief Accounting Officer and Secretary Nanci Freeman(4) 51 President and Chief Executive Officer, Crown Crafts Infant Products, Inc.
+Name Age Position With Company E. Randall Chestnut (1) 64 Chairman of the Board, President and Chief Executive Officer Olivia W. Elliott (2) 43 Vice President and Chief Financial Officer Nanci Freeman (3) 54 President and Chief Executive Officer, CCIP

-- (1) Information about the business experience of Mr. Chestnut is set forth under "Continuing Directors" above. - (2) Ms. Elliott joined Crown Crafts in November 2001 as Secretary and Treasurer and was promoted to her current position in September 2008.
-She began her career in public accounting in 1991 with Deloitte & Touche LLP, where she worked for more than three years, after which she worked for seven years in finance and treasury functions with two public companies. - (3) Ms. Samson joined Crown Crafts on July 23, 2001 as Vice President and Chief Financial Officer.
-She began serving in her current role in September 2008.
-Before joining the Company, she had served, since 1995, as Vice President of Finance and Operations of Hamco, Inc., a wholly-owned subsidiary of the Company. - (4) Ms. Freeman has been President and Chief Executive Officer of Crown Crafts Infant Products, Inc., a wholly-owned subsidiary of the Company, since 1999.
+(1) Information about the business experience of Mr. Chestnut is set forth under "Continuing Directors" above.

+- (2) Ms. Elliott joined Crown Crafts in November 2001 as Secretary and Treasurer and was promoted to her current position in September 2008.
+She began her career in public accounting in 1991 with Deloitte & Touche LLP, where she worked for more than three years, after which she worked for seven years in finance and treasury functions with two public companies. - (3) Ms. Freeman has been President and Chief Executive Officer of CCIP since 1999.